jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 Once completed, the resulting RMA6 files were opened in MEGAN6CE (v6.15.2) via MEGAN SERVER, opened in compare mode using absolute counts and 'ignore all unassigned reads'.
-I then switched to the 'SEED' categories, 'uncollapse-all', select everything then exported the table as TSV with seedPath_to_count.
-An additional file that also included all unassigned reads was also exported (with the same name but ending in `_summarised_Not_Assigned.txt)`, to be able to compare between the host genera the percent of reads that could be assigned functions.
+I then switched to the 'SEED' categories, 'uncollapse-all', selected everything, then exported the table as TSV with seedPath_to_count.
+An additional file that also included all unassigned reads was also exported (with the same name but ending in `_summarised_Not_Assigned.txt)`, to allow comparison between the host genera, the percent of reads that could be assigned functions.

 After performing PCA on the protein-level SEED assignments, we wanted to explore the contribution of each microbial species to the proteins with strongest